← Home

 }

-This graph only represents the minimal fund direction:
+This graph only represents a minimal fund-flow direction:

 text